Back to blog

 A ledger can record that a device shipment changed custody, a firmware update was issued, a maintenance action occurred, or a batch was recalled.
 It should not become the control plane that delays urgent security patches or exposes operational details to participants that do not need them.

 For IoT-heavy healthcare products, pair provenance with practical security engineering: device identity, secure update channels, SBOM handling where relevant, vulnerability response, monitoring, and incident workflows.
 Blockchain is at most one part of that control set.
+NextPage's IoT mobile app development roadmap is useful when device workflows, mobile surfaces, and cloud telemetry need to be planned together.

-Build, Buy, or Skip Blockchain?
+Build, Buy, Or Skip Blockchain?

 Buy when a mature network already covers the workflow, has credible healthcare participants, offers strong governance, and integrates with your existing systems.
 Build when the trust model is unique, the workflow is a differentiator, or you need a custom operating layer around identity, consent, and auditability.
 Skip blockchain when one organization owns the workflow, participants do not need shared verification, records must be frequently edited, or the main bottleneck is integration rather than trust.